 Credit scores are an extremely important part of how lenders evaluate the likelihood that you will pay back your loan on time, but they also use other information when deciding whether to grant you credit and how much to grant you.
 While different creditors will evaluate scores differently and there are no hard and fast rules, some general guidelines for what scores mean are shown below.
 Keep in mind that other factors will also affect the type of credit you might be eligible for.

-- 720-750: Very good/Excellent - eligible for almost any type of credit and usually will get the best rates
+- Around the 700's: Good Credit - you should be eligible for almost any type of credit and will usually get the best rates

-- 660-720: Average/Very Good - you will be able to get most types of credit but will often not get the best rates or products
+- 670 or higher: Average Credit - you will be able to get most types of credit, but will often not get the best rates or products

-- 620-660: Below Average/Average - you will still be able to get credit in a lot of cases but will have to pay higher interest rates than others
+- 620 or higher: Below Average Credit - you will still be able to get credit in many cases, but will have to pay higher interest rates than others

 Unfortunately, it is not as simple as each person having one credit score.
 Since the scores are calculated based on the information in your credit report and you have three different credit reports (one from each of the 3 credit bureaus), you know that you will have three different credit scores.
 Furthermore, there are a lot of different formulas to calculate credit scores.
 FICO is the most widely used formula but each of the credit bureaus also has their own formula, as do countless other companies.
 Many lenders with whom you have a relationship calculate a custom score based on the additional information they have about you outside of what is in your credit report.
 So for each different credit score formula, you will have 3 different credit scores.
 And since there are many different formulas, that means you will have lots of different credit scores.
 The credit scores you receive from the credit monitoring services we recommend at NextAdvisor.com are either FICO scores or the credit bureaus' scoring system; we tell you which one in our description of the service.
 In general, it is best to get your FICO score because that is the most common score that lenders use.
 However, the other types of scores are typically very similar to the FICO score.
 Also keep in mind that just as your credit report gets new information all the time, the credit scoring formulas are using that new information to recalculate your score, so your score changes over time.